click on the menu below to navigate this site

 A happy wine taster.

-The Mornington Peninsula is where my family live and where I spent most of my childhood.
+The Mornington Peninsula is where my family lives and where I spent most of my childhood.
 But I had no idea that it is now home to more than 60 wineries.
-Given this new revelation I asked Lawrence if he would guide us on a wine tasting tour.
-He agreed and so we spent the day tasting local wines and eating delicious food.
+Given this new revelation, I asked Lawrence if he would guide us on a wine-tasting tour.
+He agreed, and so we spent the day tasting local wines and eating delicious food.

 A happy window shopper.

 We said goodbye to John and Di and headed to our new home, for a week, in South Yarra.
-We drove via the beach road so we could get views of Port Philip Bay along our way.
-Stopping at St. Kilda Beach we took a walk out to the end of the pier.
-After a bite to eat we continued our walk to Luna Park and then on to the cake shops in Acland Street.
+We drove via the beach road so we could get views of Port Phillip Bay along our way.
+Stopping at St. Kilda Beach, we took a walk out to the end of the pier.
+After a bite to eat, we continued our walk to Luna Park and then on to the cake shops in Acland Street.

-We would have loved to have sampled one of the culinary masterpieces but we are both trying to manage our calories so we were restricted to looking.
-There used to be a pastry shop every second shop when I lived in Melbourne, but we found only 4 shops today.
+We would have loved to have sampled one of the culinary masterpieces, but we are both trying to manage our calories, so we were restricted to looking.
+There used to be a pastry shop every second shop when I lived in Melbourne, but we found only four shops today.
 I guess the bottom has fallen out of the pastry market too.

 Luna Park.